BND Hamburger Icon

 Open row

 If you have employees, it’s crucial to generate pay stubs for each pay period.
-Pay stubs serve as a receipt of payment of wages and withheld taxes; they also provide employees with a breakdown of their pay, including deductions.
-Creating pay stubs manually can be tedious, but any good payroll software or service makes it easy.
+Pay stubs serve as receipts of payment and withheld taxes.
+They also give employees a breakdown of their pay and deductions.
+It can be tedious to create pay stubs manually, which is why many employers opt to use a payroll service or software.

 What is a pay stub?

-A pay stub is a financial record that shows an employee’s paycheck breakdown.
-Stubs show an employee’s gross income during a specific pay period, including wages, commissions, bonuses and tips.
+A pay stub is a financial record of an employee’s paycheck and deductions.
+A pay stub shows an employee’s gross income during a specific pay period, including wages, commissions, bonuses and tips.
 Pay stubs also list itemized withholdings for taxes, such as Medicare and Social Security (FICA), and deductions for items like health insurance premiums and employer-sponsored retirement plans.
-[Related article: How Many Pay Periods Are in a Year?]
+[Read related: How Many Pay Periods Are in a Year?]

 A pay stub serves as a payment receipt for the employer.
 It’s also a record of how much was withheld from each employee’s paycheck and for what purpose.
 Historically, pay stubs were attached to employees’ physical paychecks, which is how they got their name.
-Now, pay stubs are usually offered digitally and – for employers that use a paperless payroll or a payroll service – are available online to download when needed.
+Now, pay stubs are usually digital, and for employers that use paperless payroll or a payroll service, pay stubs are available online to download when needed.

-While employers are not required by federal law to provide employees with pay stubs, they’re an essential part of payroll accounting and are considered a best practice in payroll accounting.
+Although federal law does not require employers to provide employees with pay stubs, they’re an essential part of payroll accounting and distributing them is considered a payroll accounting best practice.

 What is included in a pay stub?

 Pay stubs break down an employee’s income for a given pay period.
 They start with an employee’s total gross pay for the pay period.
-They also include notes for amounts withheld for items like taxes and employee-elected deductions for health insurance premiums and retirement plans, such as a 401(k) plan.
+They also include notes for amounts withheld for items such as taxes and employee-elected deductions for health insurance premiums and retirement plans, like a 401(k) plan.
 [Learn the difference between net and gross income.]

 Here are some items that appear on a pay stub:

-• Gross wages: Gross wages are the amount the employee earned for the covered pay period, whether based on an annual salary, an hourly rate, or another arrangement.
-[Related article: Should You Pay Employees a Salary or Hourly?]
+• Gross wages: Gross wages are the amount the employee earned for the covered pay period, whether based on an annual salary, an hourly rate or another arrangement.
+[Read related: Salary vs. Hourly: What’s Better For Your Business?]

 • Commissions and bonuses: A pay stub includes any additional payments (besides reimbursements) from the employer to the employee, such as commissions and bonuses.
 [Learn how to calculate bonus taxes.]